-I was born in Victoria, British Columbia, Canada in 1959 to Glenn and Ruth Dunlop, and currently reside in Victoria.
+I was born and raised in Victoria, British Columbia, Canada in 1959 to Glenn and Ruth Dunlop, and currently resides in Victoria.

 I have spent my life living on Vancouver Island — sailing the Gulf Islands, skiing British Columbia’s mountains, kayaking the ocean shorelines, and hiking East Sooke Park’s forests.
 These experiences significantly influence my artwork’s subject matter today.